-Far more commonly, however, negotiations involve multiple issues.
-Negotiations involving multiple issues are known as integrative negotiations, or value-creating negotiations because they allow parties to integrate various sources of value through tradeoffs and other creative dealmaking strategies.
-Even in a negotiation over a used car, for example, you might be able to look beyond price to identify other issues to add to the discussion.
-If you have a PR business, you might negotiate a lower price in return for giving the dealership some PR advice—potentially a beneficial tradeoff for both parties.
+Far more often, however, negotiations involve multiple issues.
+These are known as integrative negotiations, or value-creating negotiations, because they allow parties to expand the pool of value through tradeoffs and creative deal design.
+Even a used-car negotiation can become integrative if you look beyond price.
+For instance, if you run a public relations business, you might negotiate a lower price in exchange for offering the dealership some PR support—a tradeoff that could benefit both sides.

 3 guidelines for creating value in negotiation